Monihar: History

-Recent developments
+Temporary closure in 2012 and reopen

-For the first time in its history, Monihar's operation got terminated on 22 July 2012.
-Owner of the hall claimed that the closure of the building was due to continued attacks by mafias in the area and their extortion.
-Later the hall got reopened after 20 days; upon the assurance of the administration and amidst the plight of the family members of the employees.
+For the first time in its history, Monihar's operation was terminated on 22 July 2012.
+The owner of the hall claimed that the closure of the building was due to continued attacks by mafias in the area and their extortion.
+Later, the hall got reopened after 20 days, upon the assurance of the administration and amidst the plight of the family members of the employees.

+Financial crisis in recent years

 However, the situation of the hall has not improved.
-Recently the hall has fallen into financial crisis.
-Previously there were 100 people employed by the hall.
+Recently, the hall has fallen into a financial crisis.
+Previously, there were 100 people employed by the hall.
 The reduction in the workforce is due to a recession in the business.
 The 40 current employees are also in financial hardship.
-Not only the staff of the hall, there are hundreds of jobs around Monihar that are in the risk due to the lackluster performance of the hall.
+Not only the staff of the hall, but there are hundreds of jobs around Monihar that are at risk due to the lackluster performance of the hall.

+Expanding into a multiplex

+Recently, Monihar became the first multiplex theater in Jessore and in the whole Khulna Division.
+They recently opened their second screen, a 66-seat mini theater along with their original 1430-seat movie house.
+People can buy online tickets for watching movies in the "Monihar Cineplex" mini theater, but for the original "Monihar Cinema Theater," only dress circle tickets are available online, but for regular seat tickets, the only option is spot booking or buying tickets from the counter.

 Features

 The number of seats in the movie hall of 4 bigha land is 1,400.
 Post construction of the hall was completed by an artist named Vishasa under the supervision of famous painter SM Sultan.
 The movie hall on the 4th floor is fully air-conditioned.
 There is a community center, a residential hotel and 40 shops inside Monihar.
 There are ram stairs, flashes, chandeliers etc. At present, Monihar employs 40 employees.